Mississippi News

 He said much of the crime is, unfortunately, being committed by young people who should be in school.

-For several years, Republican leadership of the Legislature and Democratic of city have been unable to agree on how to deal with those issues.
+For several years, Republican leadership of the Legislature and Democratic leaders of city government have been unable to agree on how to deal with those issues.

-“We are not here to play the blame ,” said Sen. John Horhn, D-Jackson.
+“We are not here to play the blame game,” said Sen. John Horhn, D-Jackson.
 “We are here to say something needs to be done, and we all have roles.”

 “We hope this will allow the Jackson Police Department officials to patrol other areas of Jackson,” said Sen. Walter Michel, the only Republican senator representing portions of Jackson.